juand-r/EMNLP-2019/README.md

 > Notes an issue with standard metrics (BLEU, METEOR, TER) for paraphrase generation: parroting input sentences surpasses SOTA models.
 Datasets used: MSCOCO (from image captions), Twitter, Quora.
 They do not explore whether this is due to SOTA models (mostly) parroting, or due to BLUE and METEOR being inappropriate for evaluating paraphrase generation.
 Alternative way to evaluate: effectiveness of paraphrasing on data augmentation (Iyyer et al., NAACL 2018)

 [Show Your Work: Improved Reporting of Experimental Results](https://www.aclweb.org/anthology/D19-1224.pdf)
+> Proposes an evaluation framework and suggests best practices to fairly report experimental results.
+Test set performance is not enough to fairly compare models.
+It is important (especially in the age of huge language models and heavy computation) to *report expected validation performance as a function of computation budget* (training time or number of hyperparameter trials).
+This is crucial not only for fair comparison of models but also for reproducibility.

 [Towards Realistic Practices In Low-Resource Natural Language Processing: The Development Set](https://www.aclweb.org/anthology/D19-1329.pdf)